MarcSag/T-REX/README.md

-# T-REX: Template-based Radiomics Extraction Pipeline
+# T-REX: The Radiomics Extraction Pipeline

 **T-REX** (The Radiomics Extractor) is a modular Python pipeline designed to automate radiomics feature extraction from medical imaging.
 This pipeline includes the following steps:
 - Conversion of DICOM images to NIfTI format.